KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 Each tick of Electro-Charged **consumes 0.4GU from both gauges**.
 Once a gauge is empty, the Element will disappear from the enemy’s status, but the other Element will remain available to further reactions.

-AOE ticks of Electro-Charged have zero gauge.
+AoE ticks of Electro-Charged have zero gauge.

 ## Self Aura